The Associated Press says buyouts and some layoffs are ahead as it seeks to cut its workforce by 8%

 AP remains a central part of the news industry's ecosystem, particularly when it comes to U.S. elections.
 During its election coverage earlier this month, the AP had unprecedented usage of its live video, election data, visuals and interactive products, Veerasingham said.

 The AP said it had reached a tentative deal with its union to offer the buyouts, but that is subject to ratification by its members.
-The head of AP's union did not immediately return a message seeking comment on Monday.

-Nassau gets more license plate readers ...
-Wildfire threat on LI ...
-LI school sex abuse settlements ...
-Newsday's cutest cat contest ...
-Get the latest news and more great videos at NewsdayTV

-Nassau gets more license plate readers ...
-Wildfire threat on LI ...
-LI school sex abuse settlements ...
-Newsday's cutest cat contest ...
-Get the latest news and more great videos at NewsdayTV
+“Sadly, it is apparently what is needed,” said Vin Cherwoo, president of the News Media Guild.
+“They've been seeking revenue for awhile and have had difficulty getting it.”

+Cherwoo said it's unfortunate what is going on, but that “everyone can see what is going on at other news organizations across the country."